 They freeze quite well as a pesto but I still prefer to eat them fresh & often grilled or sautéed with other veggies.

-I hope you enjoyed this recipe round-up and please share your fav in the comments below!
+I hope you enjoyed this recipe round-up and please share your favorite recipe in the comments below!